Basic Greek Phrases: A Complete Guide for Travelers

 When traveling to Greece, being able to communicate even a little bit in the local language can open doors to authentic experiences

-- and a deeper connection with the local culture
+warmer welcomes, better service, and a deeper connection with the local culture.

 1. Basic Greetings and Expressions in Greek